Little Sunshine

 Directed by Tai Min Hwee, it is adapted from the popular 2009 DVD film of the same name.

 The film is released on 19 January 2023 in cinemas in Malaysia.
-It is one of the five 2023 Malaysian and Singaporean Chinese New Year films, including Ma, I Love You, Returning Home (Malaysia) and What!
-The Heist (Malaysia-Singapore) and The King of Musang King (Singapore).
+It is one of the five 2023 Malaysian and Singaporean Chinese New Year films, including Ma, I Love You, Returning Home and What!
+The Heist (Malaysia-Singapore) and The King of Musang King (Singapore-Malaysia).

 Synopsis

 A kid named Xiao Pang has an insatiable appetite and no interest in studying.
 His parents promise him a mobile phone if he study and does well in his exams.
 This method worked, he works hard and earns the phone, but a new problem now comes up: phone addiction.
 His parents arrange for him to see a child psychologist, their son had chosen to run away from home as he goes on a self adventure.
-How will his funny adventure goes?